Maria W. Stewart: Evangelism

-This juxtaposition of Christian mercy and retributive violence also points to the crucial but often minimized role of African American women such as Stewart who were uniquely situated to collaborate with black nationalists and white abolitionists.
-As an important figure in radical political action, Stewart helps us to better understand the multivalent forces that shaped resistance movements in the early nineteenth century.
+This juxtaposition of Christian mercy and retributive violence also points to the crucial but often minimized role of African-American women such as Stewart who were uniquely situated to collaborate with black nationalists and white abolitionists.
+As an important figure in radical political action, Stewart helps to better understand the multivalent forces that shaped resistance movements in the early nineteenth century.

-Speeches

-Maria Stewart delivered four public lectures that The Liberator published during her lifetime, addressing women's rights, moral and educational aspiration, occupational advancement, and the abolition of slavery.

-She delivered the lecture "Why Sit Ye Here and Die?" on September 21, 1832, at Franklin Hall, Boston, to the New England Anti-Slavery Society.
-She demanded equal rights for African-American women:

-In the same speech Stewart emphasized that African-American women were not so different from African-American men:

-She continued the theme that African Americans were subjected not only to Southern slavery but to Northern racism and economic structures: